ย

 1. Mounting Position โ Clockface, Forward Placement & Clearance

 Mounting position is the single most consequential decision in your setup.
-The best position depends on three variables: position on your handguard (forward/rearward), clockface location (axial angle), and ergonomics[reference:1].
-Start by shouldering your rifle in your normal shooting position and noting where your support hand naturally grasps the rail[reference:2].
+The best position depends on three variables: position on your handguard (forward/rearward), clockface location (axial angle), and ergonomics.
+Start by shouldering your rifle in your normal shooting position and noting where your support hand naturally grasps the rail.

 - How far forward?
-Mount your light as far forward on the handguard as practical for your setup[reference:3].
-Ideally, the light lens should be just behind the muzzle device โ far enough forward to minimize barrel shadow, but not extending past the muzzle, which adds unnecessary length and offers no advantage[reference:4].
-If you run a muzzle brake, keep the lens clear of the sideโvented gases โ direct blast can rattle components loose[reference:5].
+Mount your light as far forward on the handguard as practical.
+Ideally, the light lens should be just behind the muzzle device โ far enough forward to minimize barrel shadow, but not extending past the muzzle.
+If you run a muzzle brake, keep the lens clear of sideโvented gases โ direct blast can rattle components loose.

-- Clockface position: Using the clockface system โ imagine a clock on the muzzle facing toward you[reference:6] โ rightโhanded shooters typically mount between 1:30 and 3 oโclock on the right side, leftโhanded between 9 and 10:30 on the left[reference:7].
-The 12 oโclock (top rail) position is generally reserved for pressure switches, not the light body itself.
+- Clockface position: Using the clockface system โ rightโhanded shooters typically mount between 1:30 and 3 o'clock on the right side, leftโhanded between 9 and 10:30 on the left.
+The 12 o'clock (top rail) position is generally reserved for pressure switches, not the light body itself.

-- Rail system compatibility: MโLOK handguards are lighter and offer a lower profile than Picatinny quad rails, with no sharp edges[reference:8].
+- Rail system compatibility: MโLOK handguards are lighter and offer a lower profile than Picatinny quad rails, with no sharp edges.
 Picatinny rails remain the gold standard for compatibility and quickโdetach accessories.
-Use the appropriate adapter for your light body.

-- Mount types: Inline mounts keep the light body close to the rail, while offset mounts tuck the light into the 1:30/10:30 position for snagโfree operation[reference:9].
+- Mount types: Inline mounts keep the light body close to the rail, while offset mounts tuck the light into the 1:30/10:30 position for snagโfree operation.

 2. Barrel Shadow โ What It Is and How to Minimize It

 - Mount as far forward as possible.
-A fullโlength handguard with the light positioned near the muzzle creates the smallest shadow[reference:12].
-Every inch forward reduces shadow noticeably.
+A fullโlength handguard with the light positioned near the muzzle creates the smallest shadow.

 - Offset mounts help.
-Moving the light to the 1:30 or 10:30 position rotates the shadow to the bottomโquadrant, where itโs less obstructive[reference:13].
+Moving the light to the 1:30 or 10:30 position rotates the shadow to the bottomโquadrant, where it's less obstructive.

 - Accept reality.
-Barrel shadow never fully disappears, especially with suppressors[reference:14].
-But at typical engagement distances (50+ yards), you wonโt notice it.
+Barrel shadow never fully disappears, especially with suppressors.
+But at typical engagement distances (50+ yards), you won't notice it.

 3. Pressure Switch Setup โ Instant Activation Without Breaking Grip

-- Placement: Common locations include the 12 oโclock position near the front of the handguard or the 9 oโclock position for thumb activation[reference:16].
-Position the pressure switch where you can easily activate it with your support hand without altering your grip[reference:17].
+- Placement: Common locations include the 12 o'clock position near the front of the handguard or the 9 o'clock position for thumb activation.
+Position the switch where you can easily activate it with your support hand without altering your grip.

 - Compatibility check: Weapon light pressure switches are not universal.
-Ensure the switch plug matches the port on your specific weapon light tailcap[reference:19].
+Ensure the switch plug matches the port on your specific weapon light tailcap.

-- Glove compatibility: When shooting with tactical gloves, a highโquality pressure switch provides a distinct tactile surface much easier to locate and activate than a small tailcap button[reference:20].
+- Glove compatibility: When shooting with tactical gloves, a highโquality pressure switch provides a distinct tactile surface much easier to locate and activate than a small tailcap button.

 4. Cable Management โ Keep It Clean, Keep It Secure

 A loose cable is a snag hazard โ it can catch on gear, brush, or vehicles and damage the switch connector or your light.
-Proper cable management is essential[reference:21].
+Proper cable management is essential.

-- Routing: Carefully route the cable along the handguard, avoiding any moving parts โ especially the charging handle and gas block[reference:22].
+- Routing: Carefully route the cable along the handguard, avoiding any moving parts โ especially the charging handle and gas block.
 Keep cable away from hot barrel areas.

-- Panel mounts: Products like the TNVC PCM (Panel Cable Management) provide internal, protected routing that keeps the cable immobile and canโt be pulled out[reference:24].
+- Panel mounts: Products like the TNVC PCM (Panel Cable Management) provide internal, protected routing that keeps the cable immobile and can't be pulled out.

 5. Torque Specs & Zero Shift โ The Forgotten Step